- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 - Badass Adorable: She's a cute little button, but she's a top player for a reason.

-- BFS: Her trademark weapon when going on the offense is the single most powerful sword in the game barring STRATA.
+- BFS: Her trademark weapon when going on the offense is the single most powerful sword in the game barring STRATA itself.
 Sadly, when she's holding it, she can't equip anything else.
 As a result, she isn't as powerful as the top power players.

 - Master of None: Her main flaw is that she has no specialization, and due to the variety of weapons she can equip, she is not as skilled as specialists.

 - Mysterious Waif: One would wonder why any player would venture anywhere near top players with no equipment.
-It turns out she's a top player like the others, and her Unique Skill Gear Shift allows her to change equipment mid-battle.
+It turns out she's a top player like the others, and her Unique Skill Gear Shift allows her to change equipment in a second.

 - Unskilled, but Strong: Her reliance on her Bigger Stick seems to set her as this, but she has mechanical skill befitting of a top player and her Unique Skill grants her great adaptability, making her style actually Difficult, but Awesome.